 A common theme of all awareness and crime prevention programs is to encourage students and employees to be aware of their responsibility for their own security and the security of others.
-In addition to seminars, information is disseminated to students and employees through crime prevention awareness brochures and flyers, videos, tips on crime prevention emails from Public Safety, information at faculty orientations, periodic presentations at staff in-service, general notices to students and employees on the availability of this report, links to community resources, articles in the College's student newspaper (The Washtenaw Voice), and online on the Public Safety web pages.
+In addition to seminars, information is disseminated to students and employees through the WCC SAFE app, crime prevention awareness brochures and flyers, videos, tips on crime prevention emails from Public Safety, information at faculty orientations, periodic presentations at staff in-service, Rape Aggression Defense (R.A.D.) training, general notices to students and employees on the availability of this report, links to community resources, articles in the College's student newspaper (The Washtenaw Voice), and online on the Public Safety web pages.